-PHIGs IMC is an information governance and management consultancy based in Western Canada.
+PHIGs IMC is a vendor neutral information governance and management consultancy based in Western Canada.
 Hey!
 “What’s the difference between governance and management, man?” you may ask.
 Simple – governance is about policies, management is about procedures.
 Put another way, governance is what you gotta do, management is how you do it.

 “I’ve heard the Information Governance thing talked about.
 What does it mean?”
 There’s a bunch of valid definitions of Info Gov out there, but since every dog has to mark the tree: Information governance is all the rules, regulations, legislation, standards, and policies with which organizations need to comply when they create, share, and use information.
 Governance is mandated internally and externally.